altrnate32/esp-lg-control/README.md

 But it is a lot of fun to experiment with.~~

 ## Known limitations/ToDo:
-* Further testing on different models needed
+* Currently none.
+Stable on several different LG models.

 ## Hardware
 Works with any ESP chip/board supported by ESPHome.